-The Terrestrial System Modeling Platform (TSMP) is a scale-consistent, highly modular, massively parallel, fully integrated soil-vegetation-atmosphere modeling system.
+The Terrestrial System Modeling Platform (TSMP or TerrSysMP) is a scale-consistent, highly modular, massively parallel, fully integrated soil-vegetation-atmosphere modeling system.

 TSMP implements a physically-based representation of transport processes of water, energy and momentum across scales down to sub-km resolution including explicit feedbacks between groundwater, the land surface and atmosphere with a focus on the terrestrial hydrological and energy cycles.
 TSMP currently comprises three component models: The Consortium for Small-scale Modeling (COSMO) atmospheric model, the Comunity Land Model (CLM), and the hydrologic model ParFlow ParFlow coupled with OASIS3-MCT coupler and data assimilation capabilities through the Parallel Data Assimilation Framework (PDAF).

 TSMP is extensively used for idealized and real data process and sensitivity studies in water cycle research, for climate change simulations, data assimilation studies including reanalyses, as well as experimental real time forecasting and monitoring simulations, ranging from individual catchments to continental model domains.

 TSMP provides all features of the respective component models and tries to follow ongoing component model developments continuously.

 Initial presentation of the functionalities of the fully coupled TSMP The capabilities of the coupled in systems are presented through idealized studies on key hydrologic processes (runoff production at different hydrological modeling scales, water table changes through groundwater pumping) and their interplay with processes in the atmospheric boundary layer.
 First real data experiments over the Rur river catchment are also presented.